dnbexperience/gatsby-plugin-eufemia-theme-handler/README.md

         // (optional) when set to false, your will have to import the core styles (dnb-ui-core) by yourself.
         coreStyleName: 'dnb-ui-core',

+        // (optional) when set to true, the page scroll behaviour will not be effected.
+        omitScrollBehavior: false,

         // (optional) informs you with all relevant files.
         verbose: false,